Legal Considerations when Issuing Equity

 - Economics, Finance, & Analytics

-What are the Tax and Securities Requirements for Issuing Stock?
+What are the Legal Requirements for Issuing Stock?

 Companies generally issue securities to finance company operations.
 A security is defined by federal law and general includes any debt instrument, stock, or stock equivalent (such as options, warrants, ownership units, etc.).
 Federal and state government regulate the issuance of stock.
 The primary body regulating issuances at the federal level is the Securities and Exchange Commission (SEC).
 This agency works in conjunction with state agencies to reduce the risk that the general public is deceived or taken advantage of in a securities offering.
 These agencies do this through disclosure requirements.